johnrobinsn/pongfrompixels/README.md

 ## Setup Environment
 I recommend that you use a python version manager.
 I use [conda](https://docs.conda.io/en/latest/).

-Usong Python 3.7 and Conda
+Using Python 3.7 and Conda

 ```
 conda create -n pongfrompixels python=3.7